awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 ### Error: Failed to invoke PutLogEvents on local Cloudwatch, logGroup: /GreengrassSystem/connection\_manager, error: RequestError: send request failed caused by: Post http://<path>/cloudwatch/logs/: dial tcp <address>: getsockopt: connection refused, response: \{ \}\.<a name="troubleshoot-cloudwatch-logs"></a>

 **Solution:** You might see this error when the AWS IoT Greengrass Core software does not start\.
-This can occur if you're running AWS IoT Greengrass on a Raspberry Pi with the Raspbian Stretch OS, and the required memory setup has not been completed\.
+This can occur if you're running AWS IoT Greengrass on a Raspberry Pi and the required memory setup has not been completed\.
 For more information, see [this step](setup-filter.rpi.md#stretch-step)\.